volpja46/module-3-challenge-080717/README.md

 It is very easy to set-up.

-1 - Run the command `npm install` in the command line from this directory
+1 - Run the command `npm install -g json-server` in the command line from this directory

 2 - Run  `json-server --watch db.json`